istio/community/TECH-OVERSIGHT-COMMITTEE.md

 While Steering seats are allocated to companies, TOC seats are allocated to individuals, and remain with a person if that person moves to a new employer.

 In the event of a vacancy on the TOC, the Steering Committee will solicit candidates for election from the eligible candidates.
-Eligible candidates are those who have been members of the Istio project for a year, and a maintainer for at least six months.
+Eligible candidates are those who have been members of the Istio project for at least a year, and a maintainer for at least six months.

 ## Committee members